trigaten/Learn_Prompting/docs/reliability/ensembling.md

 In the same multi-input style as DiVeRSe prompting, *Ask Me Anything (AMA)* prompting(@arora2022ama) is an approach that uses multiple imperfect prompts—rather than one painstakingly crafted perfect prompt.

-The *AMA* prompting strategy combines the results from the multiple effective yet imperfect prompts by utilizing weak supervision to aggregate their output answers(@arora2022ama) to get an effective best answer.
+The *AMA* prompting strategy combines the results from the different prompts by utilizing weak supervision to aggregate their output answers(@arora2022ama) to get an effective best answer.

 Effective yet imperfect prompts are questions that can be classified as zero-shot prompts, that encourage open-ended generation, such as `Who went to the Park?` (@arora2022ama)